-As a result of the foregoing, our gross profit increased to RMB1,137.7 million (US\$170.0 million) in the nine months ended September 30, 2010 from RMB200.8 million in the nine months ended September 30, 2010 from 8.0% in the nine months ended September 30, 2010 from 8.0% in the nine months ended September 30, 2009, primarily because we benefited from a decreases in the unit costs of silicon, silicon wafers and other raw materials, which more than offset the decrease in the average selling price of our PV products, and because we were able to achieve higher operational efficiency and a higher utilization rate for our manufacturing facilities.
+As a result of the foregoing, our gross profit increased to RMB1,137.7 million (US\$170.0 million) in the nine months ended September 30, 2010 from RMB200.8 million in the nine months ended September 30, 2009.
+Our gross profit margin increased to 21.0% in the nine months ended September 30, 2009, primarily because we benefited from a decreases in the unit costs of silicon, silicon wafers and other raw materials, which more than offset the decrease in the average selling price of our PV products, and because we were able to achieve higher operational efficiency and a higher utilization rate for our manufacturing facilities.